History of Philippine Masonry

 Lopez Jaena, with Marcelo del Pilar and other Filipino Masons organized a second lodge in Madrid, Logia Solidaridad No 53, chartered on May 15, 1890 also under the Grande Oriente Español .
-This lodge was actually, the revived Logia Solidaridad first founded in Barcelona by a mixed group of two Filipinos; (Rafael del Pan and Ricardo Ayllon), three Cubans, a Puerto Rican and two peninsular Spaniards in 1886 but was dissolved in 1887.
+This lodge was actually, the revived Logia Solidaridad first founded in Barcelona by a mixed group of two Filipinos, Rafael del Pan and Ricardo Ayllon; three Cubans, a Puerto Rican and two peninsular Spaniards in 1886 but was dissolved in 1887.
 Upon its revival one of its original members, Julio Llorente became its Worshipful Master and Marcelo del Pilar its Senior Warden.
-As Logia Revolución was already dissolved, this lodge became the lodge for Filipino expatriates in Spain.
+When Logia Revolución was dissolved, this lodge became the lodge for Filipino expatriates in Spain.
 Marcelo del Pilar succeeded Llorente in January 1891.
 With the idea of propagating the teachings of Masonry, at the same time providing a unifying force for the Filipino society, Marcelo del Pilar sought authority from Grand Master Miguel Morayta, to establish Filipino Lodges in the Philippines.
 Morayta, the Grand Master of the Grande Oriente Español, was a professor at the Central University of Madrid.
 A republican and a liberal, he was the strongest ally of the Filipinos and the venerable President of the Hispano-Filipino Association.
-Antonio Luna and Pedro Serrano Lawtaw were commissioned for the task.
+Antonio Luna and Pedro Serrano Lawtaw were commissioned to return to the country and organize Filipino lodges.
 But Antonio Luna had to go to France and Laktaw returned to the Philippines alone.
 Luna on the other hand, together with Dr. Trinidad Pardo de Tavera and Dr. Ariston Bautista founded a Masonic club or triangulo in Paris under the auspices of La Solidaridad No 53.
 Juan Luna, Felix Pardo de Tavera, Osmundo Evangelista and several others were initiated here.

 Filipino Lodges are established